In this article, we’ll take a look at performing the impossible turn when you have an engine failure on takeoff.

 I have personally experienced a catastrophic engine failure on takeoff.
 I used the procedure described above and made it back in one piece.
 I also personally know many others that were not as fortunate.

-I would never encourage anyone to make or not make the turn.
+I would never encourage anyone to make or not make the impossible turn.
 I do, however, urge everyone to have a plan before each and every takeoff based on his or her personal minimums.